sehunkeem/quant-strat-live-performance/README.md

 ### 2025-06

-- **Possible Regime Shift**: The market may have entered a new regime not seen during the backtest period.
+- **Possible Regime Shift**: Since April 2025, the market may have entered a new regime not seen during the backtest period.
   - Following tariff announcements and geopolitical tensions, behavior seems to have become non-stationary.
 The frequent and sudden direction/sentiment reversals regime may not be ideal for the model.

 ---